Curated list of awesome esoteric programming languages, resources and related projects.

 - Z - Use only the letter z.

-Logo is used by permission of David Morgan-Mar
+Logo used with permission of David Morgan-Mar